Last updated March 6th, 2022.

 Yet, unlike some of its peers at the top of the league tables, South Korea is not a weary country.
 Other first world countries have a sense of world-weariness – their economies are stagnant and their birth rates are declining.

 Investing in South Korea is the polar opposite.
-The nation’s demographics are superb and some of the most important technology companies in the world do business there.
+The nation’s demographics are better than its neighbors, and some of the most important technology companies in the world do business there.

 In deciding what to invest in, the most egregious mistake you can usually make is going where everyone else is.
 On the other hand, there can be a great risk in blindly going into the great unknown.